will-leeson/sibyl/README.md

+# Graves - Graph Attention Verifier Selector

-# Algorithm Selection for Program Verification using Graph Neural Networks
+This is the implementation of the Graves technique introduced in the paper "Algorithm Selection for Software Verification using Graph

-This repo houses the qualification exam for Will Leeson.
-The goal of this project is to use graph neural networks to learn an ordering of verification tools given a program
+Attention Networks"